What's an internal knowledge base?

 - In KnowledgeAI:

-- Expose the articles to consumers by:
+- Send the content to consumers and/or agents.

 Active versus inactive articles

 An article is either active or inactive.
 Active articles are returned in knowledge base searches in KnowledgeAI integrations while inactive articles aren't returned.